-Prerequisite: Admission to the nursing program.
-NUR 210, NUR 211, NUR 235, PSYC& 200, with a minimum 2.0 G.P.A. or above This practicum focuses on patient care to a variety of obstetrical, cardiac, psychiatric, and medical-surgical patients and practical application in the clinical setting of nursing theory and skills taught in NUR 220 and NUR 236.
+Prerequisite: NUR 210, NUR 211, NUR 235, PSYC& 200,

+with a minimum 2.0 G.P.A. or above

+Corequisite: NUR 220, NUR 236, CMST& 220

+Clinical focus is on application of principles and skills taught in previous nursing courses and introduced NUR 220 and NUR 236.
+Practicum focuses on advanced nursing care to less stable patients in a variety of setting throughout the lifespan.

-NUR 230 Advanced Health Care Management
+NUR 230 Advanced Nursing Concepts III

-Prerequisite: NUR 220, NUR 221, NUR 236, CMST&220, with a
+Prerequisite: NUR 220, NUR 221, NUR 236, CMST&220,

-minimum 2.0 G.P.A or above.
+with a minimum 2.0 G.P.A or above.
 Corequisite: NUR 231, MATH > 100

-Focus is on continued expansion of theoretical nursing knowledge as it relates to complex disease entities and emergency situations.
-A transition to employment component is incorporated to prepare the student for employment post graduation.
+Focus on advanced theoretical knowledge as it relates to complex/multiple disease entities and emergency situations.
+A transition to employment component is incorporated to prepare the student for post graduation employment.

-NUR 231 Advanced Health Care Practicum
+NUR 231 Advanced Nursing Practicum III

-Prerequisite: NUR 220, NUR 221, NUR 236, CMST&220, with a
+Prerequisite: NUR 220, NUR 221, NUR 236, CMST&220,

-minimum 2.0 G.P.A. or above

-Corequisites: NUR 230, MATH > 100
+with a minimum 2.0 G.P.A. or above Corequisites: NUR 230, MATH > 100

-This course focuses on increasing independence and skill in the performances and management of patient care in the clinical setting under the guidance of a registered nurse, based on nursing theory and skills taught in previous nursing courses.
+This course focuses on increasing independence and skill in the performance and management of patient care in the clinical setting under the guidance of a registered nurse, based on nursing theory and skills taught in previous nursing courses.